betterscientificsoftware/bssw.io/CuratedContent/TechnicalDebt.md

-# How to Prevent Interest on Technical Debt from Sinking a Software Project
+# Keep Interest on Technical Debt from Sinking your Software Project
 <!--deck text start-->
 A technical debt is like a [promissory note](https://en.wikipedia.org/wiki/Promissory_note) for development effort tomorrow that should have been done today but wasn't for expediency.
 <!--deck text end-->